 - You can build muscle while losing body fat – For the first 3-6 months fat guys can build muscle and lose body fat rather effectively at the same time.

-Keep these two points in the back of your mind as you’re going through your transformation!
+Keep these two points in the back of your mind as you’re going through your fat to fit transformation!

 So with that said, let’s take a look at exactly what you need to do.